 Learn More About Executive Leadership in Nursing With Purdue Global

-If you’re interested in earning a degree to support your nursing career goals, learn more about the online programs offered by Purdue University Global.
-We offer a Master of Science in Nursing with a focus on executive leadership and an Executive Leader Postgraduate Certificate.
+If you’re interested in earning a degree to support your nursing career goals, learn more about the online programs offered by Purdue Global.
+We offer a Master of Science in Nursing online with a focus on executive leadership and an Executive Leader Postgraduate Certificate.
 Both programs are offered online to meet the demands of busy working nurses.
 Request more information today.